inkstitch/inkstitch/collections/_docs/fr/004-010-stroke-tools.md

   Sets the [bean stitch number of repeats](/docs/stitches/bean-stitch/) for the top layer stitches (not on underpaths).

+### Start- and end position

+Redwork will always start and end at the same spot.
+However, you can define this spot with a [Auto-route start position command](/docs/commands/#--startingending-position-for-auto-route-of-running-stitch).

 ## Contour {#outline}
 {% include upcoming_release.html %}